nicktodd/dockerlabs/docs/modulexx_using_jenkins-openshift3.md

-# Use Jenkins to Deploy an Application to OpenShift
+# Use a Locally Running Jenkins to Deploy a Locally Running OpenShift 3 Cluster

 In this exercise you will use Jenkins to build a Spring Boot application and then deploy it to an OpenShift Server.